-Some of the most useful benefits of rewards credit cards are often hidden beneath the flashier ones, but it pays to do some extra digging with the Premier Rewards Gold Card from American Express.
+Some of the most useful benefits of rewards credit cards are often hidden beneath the flashier ones, but it pays to do some extra digging with the American Express® Gold Card.

 These travel benefits do have limitations and exclusions, so make sure to read about the benefits in full on your card benefit paperwork.

-The Premier Rewards Gold Card from American Express takes some of the pain out of buying — and, just as importantly, returning or replacing — certain items.
+The American Express® Gold Card takes some of the pain out of buying — and, just as importantly, returning or replacing — certain items.

 Other premium travel rewards cards to consider